 Rate Optimization [tool criteria points: 5]

-How does your software enable the following FinOps Capabilities for FinOps Core Personas?
+How does your software enable the following FinOps Capabilities for FinOps Personas?

 FinOps Practice Operations [tool criteria points: 1]